artemcm/swift-evolution/proposals/0nnn-const-values.md

 * Enum cases with no associated values.
 * Certain standard library types that are expressible with literal values.
     * Integer and Floating-Point types (`Int`, `Float`, `Double`, `Half`), `String` (excluding interpolated strings), `Bool`.
-* `Vector`s initialized with literal values consisting of `@const` elements of above types.
+    * `InlineArray`s initialized with literal values consisting of `@const` elements of above types.
-    * The property/variable must be explicitly `Vector`, with the values inferred to be of  `Array` type currently not supported.
+        * The property/variable must be explicitly `InlineArray`, with the values inferred to be of  `Array` type currently not supported.
-* Tuple literals consisting of the above list items.
+* Tuples consisting of the above list items.

 This list will expand in the future to include more literal-value kinds or potential new compile-time valued constructs.
 For more, see **Future Directions**.